TobiasWehrum/unity-utilities/Countdown/README.md

 # Countdown

-This class is useful when you want to wait for a certain time, do something every few seconds or change a value over time.
+This class is useful for things like cooldowns or spawn delays.
+It is also helpful to tween things by using the `PercentElapsed` property.

 ## Examples